ronankleu/Hello-World/README.md

 - Found on data.world.com
 - [Life Expentancy at Birth](https://data.world/makeovermonday/life-expectancy-at-birth-by-country)
 ## Additional documentation
 No additional documentation at the moment.
-Once data f0r 2017-current is available, the file will be updated.
+Once data f0r 2017-current is available, the file will be updated.[^1]

+[^1]: Please contact me for more information.
 ## Versioning
 Throughout the project, there will be constant auditing.